andangrd/react-native-markdown-package/README.md

 #### `styles`

 Default style properties will be applied to the markdown.
-You could replace the default style with your preference by adding `style` property like the example above.
+You could replace it with your preference by adding `styles` property like the example above.

 ## Thanks To